 Once planning permission has been obtained, the land occupier must apply for a site licence for either a residential or non-residential site.

-Apply for a camping or caravan exemption certificate or renewal
+Apply for a caravan park exemption certificate

 Licenced caravan parks have to comply with conditions that relate to:

 - type of caravan - residential, static holiday, touring, tent-based

 - spacing between pitches and the maximum number of pitches

 - amenities such as toilets, showers, washing facilities

 - waste disposal arrangements including water and chemical disposal

 - fire safety and electrical installations

 View tented site licence conditions (pdf)